 Tissot, vintage models

 Tissot watches often receive less praise than they deserve in the vintage watch world.
-It saddens me to see a brand receive so little recognition when it has successfully bridged the gap between luxury and affordability in the Swiss watch industry.
+It saddens us to see a brand receive so little recognition when it has successfully bridged the gap between luxury and affordability in the Swiss watch industry.
 Tissot has a long record of quality watchmaking that includes elegant dress watches and…Read more

 Tissot Visodate Camping wristwatch, 1957